bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/SI_CH1_Factions of the Isles.md

 > [Hand of Theya (Evil Empire)] < Attacks and loots imperial ships & ports [Forsaken Fleet (Pirates led by the Raven Queen)]
 > [Forsaken Fleet (Pirates led by the Raven Queen)] < Secretly helping the pirates [Akiya]

 > Periodically update your faction notes, campaign clocks, influence grids, and relationship maps to keep track of evolving faction dynamics and revealed truths.
-If you enjoy managing these details, this is a good exercise to undertake as you [[MV_Begin a Session|Begin a Session (move)]]
+If you enjoy managing these details, this is a good exercise to undertake as you [[SF_CH3_Begin a Session|Begin a Session (move)]]
 >
 > Over time, some factions rise to the fore, others fade into the background, and new factions come onto the scene.
 This is part of creating an emerging narrative and focusing on what’s important and interesting.
 >